joamona/pgOperations/docs/tutorials.md

     Fields list: ['gid', 'description', 'depth', 'geom']
     Field names:  ['gid', 'description', 'depth', 'geom']

-Example to select all the field names, except `description`, getting the geometry as geojson and getting the result as string:
+Example to get all the field names, except `description`, getting the geometry as geojson and getting the result as string:

     gf=pg.SelectGeometryFormat()